runxiyu/e2-spec/language_description.md

 9. Void pointers of varying depth (such as `void **`) can be implicitly casted to pointers of the same or deeper depth (such as `void **` -> `int ***`, but not `void **` -> `int *`).
+10. There is language-level support for tagged unions.